cs13b1043/Coding-Java/docs/Quicksort.md

 It uses **Partition Algorithm of Quick Sort** to find the Median of the array in **O(n)** time without sorting the array.

-Though the concept of quicksort is clear to me, I never used it often as it's worse case time is O(n<sup>2</sup>).
-I used to prefer Merge sort and got pretty comfortable with Merge sort.
+Though the concept of quicksort is clear to me, I never used it often as its worse case time is O(n<sup>2</sup>) and we have Merge sort whose time complexity is O(n logn) even in worst case and got pretty comfortable with it.
+I never imagined that quick sort concepts will be useful in solving other problems.
-But today when I tried to program quick sort in Java, I faced a challenge while coding partition algorithm.
+When I tried to program quick sort in Java, I faced a challenge while coding partition algorithm.
 So I decided to work on quicksort and algorithms related to it.

 1. Quicksort program in Java